GMELab/MonsterLM/README.md

 ```

-Scenario: Consider raw values for 'outcome A' and 'exposure A' in 5,000 individuals.
+Scenario: Consider unadjusted values for 'outcome A' and 'exposure A' in 5,000 individuals.

 Expected adjusted R^2 for Heritability: 0.2.
 Expected adjusted R^2 for GxE: 0.05.